ef15c/oberon_stm32f4/README.md

  To put modules in embedded flash, follow this procedure:

  * Prelink the modules using the command **OM4L.LinkEF**.
 Example: `OM4L.LinkEF Modules System Edit OM4P ~`
-This will produce a .efb file that will be later place in the embedded flash memory.
+This will produce a .efb file that will be later placed in the embedded flash memory.
  * Reboot the station in legacy SDRAM mode by pressing the SW1 button on the base board and the reset button on the SMT429I-DISCO board.
   This is mandatory because it is not safe to modify the embedded flash memory while executing it.
  * Install the .efb file using the command **OM4L.LoadEF**.
 Example: `OM4L.LoadEF OM4P.efb`